aeastus/HMS520-Final-Project-/README.md

 # HMS520-Final-Project-
-Authors: Rose Bender, Allie Eastus,Steph Zimsen
+## Authors: Rose Bender, Allie Eastus,Steph Zimsen
+## Autumn quarter 2021

+## Summary
-Summary: HMS 520 final project public repository.
-This repository includes presentation information, all of the involved scripts, and the description of our project.
+HMS 520 final project public repository.
+This repository includes presentation information, all of the component scripts, and the description of our project.

+## About
-Goal of this final project is to create a set of functions to clean, standardize, and validate finished extraction datasets from "by hand" scientific literature systematic review extractions.
-After the completion of the set of functions, we our final product is an interactive R-markdown (Rmd) checklist that makes and documents checks, including saving the complete checklist, based on the extraction sheet filepath, bundle_ids, and output filepath(s).
+The goal of this final project is to create a set of functions to clean, standardize, and validate finished extraction datasets from "by hand" scientific literature systematic review extractions, then split them into bundle-specific subsets as preparation to upload to the epi-database.
+The functions will take in arguments that the user can configure to suit the specific cause.
+Running the script that launches the full set of functions produces 1. a unified report of rows which failed each check as a record of data-cleaning modifications, and 2. one or more bundle-specific subset data files, named with the bundle_id, in each of which all rows meet that bundle's user-specifed criteria.